NAPRA Compounding Standards: Canadian Pharmacy Compounding

 The new NAPRA Model Standards for Pharmacy Compounding of Non-Hazardous Sterile Preparations have been adapted from standards originally developed by the Ordre des pharmaciens du Quebec (College of Pharmacists of Quebec), which are in turn based on General Chapter <797> of the United States Pharmacopeia – National Formulary (USP–NF) in effect in the United States since 2004.
 The purpose of the chapter is to ensure patient safety in healthcare facilities by providing minimum standards for the preparation, storage, and handling of sterile products.

-These standards support NAPRA’s Model Standards of Practice for Canadian Pharmacists and Pharmacy Technicians, as well as other policies and guidelines that may be in place in provincial/territorial jurisdictions sterile preparations that are compounded in healthcare facilities, including hospitals, pharmacies, and other healthcare settings.
+These standards support NAPRA’s Model Standards of Practice for Canada Pharmacists and Pharmacy Technicians, as well as other policies and guidelines that may be in place in provincial/territorial jurisdictions sterile compounding that are compounded in healthcare facilities, including hospitals, pharmacies, and other healthcare settings.

 Compounded sterile preparations include the following types of medications: